schaman/icoach-templating/README.md

 Navigate to http://_yourname_.github.io/_repositoryname_/

 If you see "Hello World!" message, that means everything is working fine – your template `layouts/layout.html` is filled with your data from `data.yaml`.

+If you have a 404 error this may mean your page is not published yet.
+It may take up to ten minutes until your page is available.

+The full information on using GitHub pages can be found here: https://pages.github.com/

 You can change the title in your data to something else, and new title should appear on the resulting page.